constellationcolon/essayer/_zettel/202102060323-mediated-reality.md

 > unsurpassable veracity still captivates our imagination.
 >
 > {% cite breakdown-of-nations -L page -l 124 %}
+> {:.attribution}

 <> Axial Age philosophers (at a time when the military-coinage-industrial
 complex kicked into full swing) in {% cite debt %}?

+## What have the Romans ever done for us?

+> [The Romans] had administrators, strategists, road builders, and
+> amassers of stones in giant structures whose forms could be designed by
+> every two-year-old playing in the sand.
+They had great law-givers and
+> masters of government, but so had the Huns.
+>
+> {% cite breakdown-of-nations -L page -l 125 %}
+> {:.attribution}

+> As far as true culture was concerned, they obtained what they did from
+> Greeks, Jews, or other members of small, disunited, and quarrelsome tribes
+> whom they bought on the slave markets like chattels and who lectured and
+> mastered them like the barbarians they were.
+>
+> {% cite breakdown-of-nations -L page -l 125 %}
+> {:.attribution}